pyt3r/practice-package/docs/source/technical_analysis.rst

 movements.

-While there are several hyperparameters for adjusting the weights, the EMA function used in the examples to come takes a simple form:
+While there are several hyperparameters for adjusting the weights, the EMA function used on this page takes a simple form:

     .. literalinclude:: ../../practice/finance/technical_analysis.py
        :pyobject: expMA